GluuFederation/docs-gg-prod/docs/source/faq.md

 ## Technical FAQs

 ### How can I generate an OAuth token?
-Generate an OAuth token during OAuth-PEP authentication by calling the oxd-server endpoint `/get-client-token` with customer credentials.
-Read more OAuth generation [here](https://gluu.org/docs/oxd/api/#get-client-token).
+Generate an OAuth token during OAuth-PEP authentication by calling the oxd server `/get-client-token` endpoint with customer credentials.
+Read more about OAuth token generation [here](https://gluu.org/docs/oxd/api/#get-client-token).

 ### How can I generate UMA tokens?
 In order to generate an UMA token, follow these steps: